o3de/o3de.org/content/docs/contributing/to-docs/o3de-docs-repo-setup.md

 * Sign up for a GitHub account here [Join GitHub](https://github.com/join?ref_cta=Sign+up).

 * Create SSH keys for GitHub.
-For more information, see [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).
+For more information, refer to [Connecting to GitHub with SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 * Install an editor for making changes to Markdown (`.md`) files.
 You can use any editor, but we do recommend one that supports Markdown linting.
 VS Code is commonly used by contributors and you can get it here [Microsoft VS Code](https://code.visualstudio.com/download).